Thai Non-Immigrant B Visa Run | Visa Run to Savannakhet, Laos

 In the afternoon, we chilled out by the hotel pool, and in the evening, we decided to enjoy what Savannakhet had to offer.

-Note: I recommend transferring some money into local currency-Laos Kip, and ensuring your bank card works internationally before traveling; this may involve turning on the “magstripe ATMs” setting in your banking app.
+Note: I recommend transferring some money into local currency, such as Laos Kip, and ensuring your bank card works internationally before traveling; this may involve turning on the “magstripe ATMs” setting in your banking app.

 We asked the hotel to order us a tuk-tuk that evening, and we visited the Saint Theresa Catholic Church and Night Market, known locally as “Talat Yen Plaza.”